Doubly isogenous curves of genus two with a rational action of $D_6$: Introduction

 \section{Introduction}

 Let $C$ be a (smooth, geometrically irreducible, projective) algebraic curve of genus $g>1$ over a finite field $k$ of odd characteristic.
-Choose an embedding $\iota\colon C \to J$ from $C$ to its Jacobian $J$ by fixing a divisor of degree one.
-The pullback of the isogeny $[2]\colon J \to J$ by $\iota$ is a curve $C^{(2)}$ that is an \'{e}tale cover of~$C$.
-(This depends on the embedding $\iota$; as this will be clear from context we do not include it in the notation.)
-Sutherland and Voloch raised the question (expressed in different terms) of whether the $L$-function of $C^{(2)}$ characterizes $C$ if $g>2$ \cite[Question~2.3]{SutherlandVoloch2019}.
+Choose an embedding $\eps\colon C \to J$ from $C$ to its Jacobian $J$ by fixing a divisor of degree one.
+The pullback of the isogeny $[2]\colon J \to J$ by $\eps$ is a curve $C^{[2]}$ that is an \'{e}tale cover of~$C$.
+(This depends on the embedding $\eps$; as this will be clear from context we do not include it in the notation.)
+Sutherland and Voloch raised the question (expressed in different terms) of whether the $L$-function of $C^{[2]}$ characterizes $C$ if $g>2$ \cite[Question~2.3]{SutherlandVoloch2019}.
 They also provided a heuristic argument and numerical evidence for a positive answer.
 The same heuristics pointed to a negative answer when $g=2$ and, indeed, an example was provided there.
 More formally:

-\begin{definition} Two (smooth, geometrically irreducible, projective) algebraic curves $(C,\iota),(C',\iota')$ of genus $g>1$ over a field $k$ of odd characteristic, together with embeddings into their respective Jacobians, are \emph{doubly isogenous} if their Jacobians are isogenous and, additionally, the Jacobians of the curves $C^{(2)}$ and $C^{'(2)}$ defined above are also isogenous. \end{definition}
+\begin{definition} Two (smooth, geometrically irreducible, and projective) algebraic curves $(C,\eps)$ and $(C',\eps')$ of genus $g>1$ over a field $k$ of odd characteristic, together with embeddings into their respective Jacobians, are \emph{doubly isogenous} if their Jacobians are isogenous and, additionally, the Jacobians of the curves $C^{[2]}$ and $C^{'[2]}$ defined above are also isogenous. \end{definition}

-In the present paper, we study a one-parameter family of curves of genus~$2$ (the ``$D_6$ curves,'' whose automorphism groups contain the dihedral group $D_6$ of order~$12$) where instances of pairs of non-isomorphic, doubly isogenous curves are more frequent than initially expected.
-Our goal is to explain why we should expect this behavior and to use information from additional covers to distinguish curves in this family.
+In the present paper we study a one-parameter family of curves of genus~$2$: the ``\dsixcurves,'' whose automorphism groups contain the dihedral group $D_6$ of order~$12$.
+In Section~\ref{sec:family} we review basic results about this family, including the fact that the Jacobians of such curves are isogenous to the square of an elliptic curve.
+While searching for examples of doubly isogenous genus-$2$ curves, we found many more examples involving curves from this family than we na\"{\i}vely expected.
+Our goal is to explain this observation and to use information from additional covers to distinguish curves in this family from one another.